 Malaria is a risk in the southern border areas (particularly around the Khatlon region) and some central (Dushanbe), western (Gorno-Badakhshan) and northern (Leninabad) areas.

-Travel in forested areas brings the risk of exposure to tick-borne diseases.
-Ticks are very common in country areas and active from spring to autumn.
+Ticks are very common in forests and country areas and active from spring to autumn.

 Protect yourself against insect-borne diseases: